Lifelong Continual Learning for Anomaly Detection: New Challenges, Perspectives, and Insights: Lifelong Anomaly Detection: Scenarios and evaluation protocols

 \subsection{Scenarios design}

-In the following, we propose a procedure for scenario design, which applies to most datasets and enables researchers and practitioners to transition their current scenarios and evaluation setup towards lifelong anomaly detection.
+In the following, we propose a scenario design procedure that applies to most datasets and enables researchers and practitioners to transition their current scenarios and evaluation setup toward lifelong anomaly detection.

+Algorithm \ref{alg:scenario-design} presents a general pseudo-code for scenario design. {It requires users to define a few parameters, which determine the creation of diverse scenarios: the number of desired concepts $\mathbf{c}$, Normal ($\mathbf{N}$), and Anomaly ($\mathbf{A}$) data from a given dataset, and three functions: $\phi$, $\gamma$, and $\lambda$.
+The algorithm leverages concept creation functions $\phi$ and $\gamma$ to create normal and anomaly concepts based on normal and anomaly data, respectively.
+Their goal is to transform the original dataset into self-consistent sets of data points having common characteristics.
+An example implementation for $\phi$ and $\gamma$ is a clustering algorithm of choice, based on user preferences.
+The assignment function $\lambda$ matches each normal concept with an anomaly concept, leading to a combined concept containing one normal and one anomaly concept, which allows for model training and evaluation.
+The sequence of these combined concepts defines the complete scenario.
+An example implementation for $\lambda$ is mapping an anomaly cluster to its closest normal cluster. }

-Algorithm \ref{alg:scenario-design} presents a general pseudo-code for scenario design.
-First, we create concepts for the normal class (Line 1) through a clustering function $\phi$.
-Second, we create concepts for the anomaly class through $\gamma$, which can be either a clustering function or a random selection function (Line 2).
-Third, for each normal concept $C_{N_i}$, we select a corresponding anomaly concept $C_{A_j}$ using a function $\lambda$, which either identifies the closest anomaly concept or chooses it randomly from the available set of anomaly concepts (Line 3-5).
+{Focusing on Algorithm} \ref{alg:scenario-design}, first, we create concepts for the normal class through a concept creation function $\phi$ (Line 1). { The concept creation function can leverage any aspect or feature value that allows us to delineate the boundaries of one concept. } Second, we create concepts for the anomaly class through anomalous concepts creation function $\gamma$ (Line 2).
+Third, for each normal concept $C_{N_i}$, we select a corresponding anomaly concept $C_{A_j}$ using a function $\lambda$ (Line 3-5).
 The combination of $C_{N_i}$ and $C_{A_j}$ is a concept added to the lifelong scenario (Line 6).
-Each time a concept is built, the selected anomaly concept $C_{A_j}$ is removed from the set of available anomaly concepts $C_{A}$ (Line 7).
-The algorithm returns the resulting scenario as a sequence of concepts (Line 9), each of which may need to be separated into training and evaluation data depending on the learning settings, e.g., unsupervised, semi-supervised, etc.
+Each time a concept is built, the selected anomaly concept $C_{A_j}$ is removed from the set of available anomaly concepts $C_{A}$ {so that it appears only once throughout the scenario} (Line 7).
+The algorithm returns the resulting scenario as a sequence of concepts (Line 9), each of which may need to be separated into training and evaluation data depending on the learning settings, e.g., unsupervised or semi-supervised.